HNC in Electronic Systems Engineering (Pearson)

 Among the topics included in this unit are: power amplifiers, class A, B and AB; operational amplifiers, inverting, non-inverting, differential, summing, integrator, differentiator; types such as open, closed, positive and negative feedback; frequency, stability, frequency drift, distortion, amplitude, wave shapes and testing procedures.

-On successful completion of this unit learners will be able to learn about the operational characteristics of amplifier circuits, the types and effects of feedback on an amplifier’s performance, the operation and application of oscillators and application of testing procedures to electronic devices and circuits.
+On successful completion of this unit students will be able to learn about the operational characteristics of amplifier circuits, the types and effects of feedback on an amplifier’s performance, the operation and application of oscillators and application of testing procedures to electronic devices and circuits.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.